 - Pre-submission draft Neighbourhood Plan: issued for consultation (5th November to 22nd December 2021).
 Sent to statutory agencies and available for residents to comment.
-91 responses received from local residents and a wide variety of statutory consultees. - Consultation launched with an exhibition on 5th November (6pm-9pm) and 6th November 2021 (10am-4pm) at the Market Hall.

-All documents were available on the Neighbourhood Plan website and in the Saxmundham Library and the Town Council offices.
+91 responses received from local residents and a wide variety of statutory consultees. - Consultation launched with an exhibition on 5th November (6pm-9pm) and 6th November 2021 (10am-4pm) at the Market Hall. - All documents were available on the Neighbourhood Plan website and in the Saxmundham Library and the Town Council offices.

-Stage 5: Submission, examination, referendum and adoption (January 2022 to March 222)
+Stage 5: Submission, examination, referendum and adoption (January 2022 to Summer 2023)

-- Modifications have been made to the Neighbourhood Plan following pre-submission consultation. - Submission of the Neighbourhood Plan to East Suffolk Council with supporting documents, Spring 2022. - Examination, Summer 2022. - Referendum and adoption, Autumn 2022.
+- Modifications have been made to the Neighbourhood Plan following presubmission consultation. - Submission of the Neighbourhood Plan to East Suffolk Council with supporting documents, Spring 2022. - Examination, Autumn 2022 to February 2023. - Referendum and adoption, June and July 2023.